All Products

 Run one of the following commands based on the boot mode of the ECS instance:

-• The command is applicable only to Ubuntu operating systems, regardless of the boot modes.
+• The following command is applicable to Ubuntu and Debian operating systems, regardless of the boot mode.

 sudo update-grub2